acbsp/bonafide.guru/en/contents.rst

 initiating them on his own name.

 Recently GBC has made one more innovation in order to strengthen somehow already weakened *sidhanta*.
-They have added to their *pranama*, Srila Prabhupada’s *pranama*, hoping thereby to correct the situation and raise spiritual power among devotees.
+They have added to their *pranama*, |SP|’s *pranama*, hoping thereby to correct the situation and raise spiritual power among devotees.
 Such an innovation cannot correct the hopeless situation in our Society.
 Until GBC abandons its invented concept of initiation and accepts the last order of |SP|
 from (July 9 1977) the state of things wouldn’t better.
-This means that they should occupy position of *shiksha-guru* and act as ritviks (priests), they should conduct ritual of initiation on behalf of Srila Prabhupada, chant on the beads, give spiritual name to the disciple, inform him that now he is a disciple of |SP| and that he should read *pranama-mantra* to |SP| only.
+This means that they should occupy position of *shiksha-guru* and act as ritviks (priests), they should conduct ritual of initiation on behalf of |SP|, chant on the beads, give spiritual name to the disciple, inform him that now he is a disciple of |SP| and that he should read *pranama-mantra* to |SP| only.